 I want to share a story with you about one of my special children.
 D. was born with Cerebral Palsy.
 She began to receive medical attention at the age of two, which is the old Soviet mentality.
 I met her when she was four years old.
 Palsy affected her legs and feet, but she used all the muscles in her body when she would try to walk.
 Her inability to balance caused her to fall to one side or the other.
 It would soon be time for her to begin kindergarten, and then school.
 To do this, she would need to be able to walk on her own, maneuvering through her day independently.

 Sveta and I met with her at a massage therapy session in the fall of last year.
 She was eight, and is winning her battle.
 She attends school, is walking independently, and is very happy.
 Her challenges will continue until she stops growing, but she works very hard combating her muscle imbalance and spasticity.
 I have assembled a video of her therapy and her triumphs.
-Take five minutes and cheer her on as you watch how far she has come.
-D’s Video
+Take five minutes and cheer her on as you watch how far she has come in the featured video at the top of this post.

 Sveta has some wonderful stories to share this month.
 Our massage therapists keep us in-touch with the progress of the children through progress reports.
 In Illichevsk, at the end of sessions, they invite us to take pictures and video the children, displaying their new abilities.